edgedb/edgedb-js/docs/reference.rst

               select User {name} filter .id = global userId `);

-    .. js:method:: withAliases(aliases: {[name: string]: string}): Client
+    .. js:method:: withModuleAliases(aliases: {[name: string]: string}): Client

-        Returns a new ``Client`` instance with the specified aliases.
+        Returns a new ``Client`` instance with the specified module aliases.
-        The ``aliases`` argument object is merged with any existing aliases defined on the current client instance.
+        The ``aliases`` argument object is merged with any existing module aliases defined on the current client instance.

         If the alias ``name`` is ``module`` this is equivalent to using the ``set module`` command, otherwise it is equivalent to the